Atlantic coast communities grapple with Irene aftermath

 "Having to close our casinos the weekend before Labor Day in Atlantic City is significant to our business," she said.
 "However, we are fully expecting a very successful Labor Day weekend."

+New Jersey Governor Chris Christie said beaches in his state were "in good shape" apart from some minor erosion, and officials in Long Island, New York, expected all the beaches there to reopen in coming days.

-Officials in the resort town of Ocean City, Maryland, reopened the city and beach to the public on Sunday and lifted all restrictions on swimming as of Monday afternoon.
+In the resort town of Ocean City, Maryland, officials reopened the city and beach to the public on Sunday and lifted all restrictions on swimming as of Monday afternoon.

-The eye of Hurricane Irene passed within 50 miles of Ocean City in the early hours of Sunday, according to its government site.
+The eye of Hurricane Irene passed within 50 miles of Ocean City on Sunday.
 The popular coastal spot, evacuated in advance of the storm, suffered localized flooding as Irene dumped 12 inches of rain, and winds reached 80 mph.

 "If you had plans to come to Ocean City 'Come on Down,'" Mayor Rick Meehan said on twitter on Sunday.
 "If you haven't made plans now is the time!
 Looks like a great Labor Day Weekend ahead!"

-(Additional reporting by Ned Barnett in Raleigh, Molly O'Toole in Washington, Matthew A. Ward in Chesapeake, Va. and Beth Gladstone in Atlantic City; Writing by Colleen Jenkins; Editing by Jerry Norton)
+(Additional reporting by Ned Barnett in Raleigh, Molly O'Toole in Washington, Matthew A. Ward in Chesapeake, Va., Beth Gladstone in Atlantic City, Jonathan Allen in New York and Dave Warner in Philadelphia; Writing by Colleen Jenkins; Editing by Jerry Norton and Cynthia Johnston)